1.

 to clear your mother's name, but the time differential is one reason

 why Ireana wanted you to stay home."
-He nudged Kiles again,
+Before Kiles could react,

 "And...
 I miss you too.